bachtsui/Travelogue/README.md

 # Travelogue

-Travelouge is community user driven blog website used to share tips, experience, and stories about their favorite locations around the world!
+Travelogue is community user driven blog website used to share tips, experience, and stories about their favorite locations around the world!

 ### Sprints
 **Sprint 1: Create a website with basic user sign up capabilities.**